zacanger/niddesa/book/00-introduction.md

 There has never been a complete English language translation before.
 After asking around online, I got [an answer](https://buddhism.stackexchange.com/a/43712/19522) that pointed me to a Sinhala translation; I also later found a Chinese translation.
-While it would surely be valuable to learn Chinese, Sinhala, and Pāli, that seemed like a larger project than I wanted to take on.

-So I automated translations from both the Sinhala and the Chinese using the wonders of modern technology and a bit of code, and took these four (two sources times two passes at translation), and wrangled them into the first English translation.
-There will likely be many errors, inaccuracies, and inconsistencies in this early translation.
-Several transliterations of the Pāli are available, and may inform future corrections and revisions.
+Not knowing Sinhala or Chinese, I automated translations using a bit of code, and took these translations and wrangled them into this translation.
+There will likely be many errors, inaccuracies, and inconsistencies in this early edition.
+Several Romanizations of the Pāli are available, and may inform future corrections and revisions.

 This translation prefers Pāli over Sanskrit terms (Dhamma vs. Dharma, kamma vs. karma, etc.).
 To paraphrase Engels, changing the words we use a bit won't change the things themselves.
-I have also omitted and abbreviated stanzas which were repeated verbatim for readability.
+I have also omitted and abbreviated, for readability, stanzas which were repeated verbatim.

 Included verse numbers are numbers of the verses as presented in the two parts of the Niddesa itself.
 Including separate verse numbers for each sutta, their